BarryCarlyon/twitch_misc/extensions/test_stream/README.md

 > $ ./generic.sh

-To run the ffmpeg test patterns
+To run the ffmpeg test pattern

 Or